Mitch-Pauwels/mitch-pauwels/README.md

 ### 🔹 [osTicket Helpdesk Deployment](https://github.com/yourusername/osticket-lab)
 End-to-end deployment of the osTicket ticketing system, from prerequisites to user testing — hosted on cloud infrastructure with a Windows backend.

-> 🔧 Technologies: IIS, PHP, MySQL, Windows Server, Oracle Cloud
+> 🔧 Technologies: IIS, PHP, MySQL, Windows Server
 > 🎯 Focused on real-world IT support workflows and ticket lifecycle simulation.

 ---